 A number of other symptoms and problems can affect the eyes, including changes in the appearance of the eyes, color blindness, dry eyes, glare and halos, impaired depth perception, itchy eyes, light sensitivity, and night blindness.

 Depth perception is the ability to determine the relative position of objects in space.
 People with impaired depth perception may have difficulty distinguishing which of two objects is closer.

 The retina is the light-sensing structure at the back of the eye.
 It is a two-dimensional surface like a piece of film in a camera and can only produce a two-dimensional image.
 The brain integrates the two-dimensional images from each eye to create a sense of three dimensions (stereopsis).
 Stereopsis allows people intuitively to perceive depth.
 Disorders in which the eyes do not align properly (such as strabismus) can interfere with stereopsis.

 However, stereopsis is effective only in a close range, such as within arm's reach.
-If objects are further away than about 9 feet (3 meters), clues to depth perception obtained from only one eye (for example, the apparent size of objects) provide more information on relative position than stereopsis.
+If objects are farther away than about 9 feet (3 meters), clues to depth perception obtained from only one eye (for example, the apparent size of objects) provide more information on relative position than stereopsis.
 Thus, a person who sees with only one eye will have trouble pouring a cup of tea but will have less trouble parking a car.

 Some people experience glare (star bursts) or halos around bright lights, especially when driving at night.
 Such symptoms are more common among older people and among people who have had certain types of refractive surgery or who have certain types of cataracts.
 Glare and halos can also occur in people whose pupils are widely dilated (for example, those who have been given eye drops for an examination).
 When the pupil is widely dilated, light is able to pass through the peripheral part of the lens of the eye, where it is bent differently from light passing through the more central parts of the lens and therefore causes glare.